SpecDD

 policy.sdd

-You should default to no suffix when the directory already makes the role clear.
+A good default is to omit the suffix when the directory already makes the role clear.
+For example:

-Use a suffix when the folder does not disambiguate:
+A suffix is useful when the folder does not disambiguate.
+For example:

 Naming conventions for project files